RDp177/APR_Assignment1/README.md

 **Modeling Approach**
 -
-The project uses a divide-and-conquer approach:
+The assignment uses a divide-and-conquer approach:

 1. **Separate Binary Classifiers**: Instead of predicting all 16 MBTI types at once, four separate binary classifiers are trained - one for each MBTI dimension
 2. **Model Selection**: Logistic Regression with balanced class weights to handle class imbalance